Kitani Mohabbat Hai: Plot

-This tale of pure love begins as Arjun, the son of business tycoon DK Punj is introduced in jail.
-He refuses to accept release on bail.
-Ganga Rai, a young lawyer is determined to find his story out.
+This tale of pure love begins as Arjun, the son of business tycoon DK Punj, is shown confined in a jail.
+He refuses to seek his release on bail.
+Ganga Rai, a young lawyer, is determined to find his story out.
 Arjun emotionally reveals the past.

-2 years back

 Arjun meets and falls in love with Aarohi Sharma, a simple aspiring singer from Shimla.
 Her father Hariprasad runs a Gurukul, her widowed sister-in-law Purvi, and her sisters are Antara and Sur.
 As Hariprasad retires, Aarohi is assigned as Arjun's associate to support her family.
 Materialistic and arrogant, Arjun doesn't treat her well, as being the son of a separated couple, he hates his mother and so all women.
-Aarohi continues to stand up to him, which attracts Arjun and softens him towards her, and they gradually develop feelings for each other.
+Aarohi continues to stand up to him, which attracts Arjun and softens his heart towards her, and they gradually develop feelings for each other.

 Meanwhile, their ties are strengthened as Salil Mittal, Arjun's best friend and the son of D K Punj's business partner, whose family live with the Punjs, falls in love with Purvi and marries her against his family's wishes.

 During this, Arjun finds out that Aarohi's mentor and mother figure is his mother, Savita, who abandoned him in childhood.
 He feels betrayed by Aarohi as he believes that she is plotting with his mother to break his heart.
 As a result, he breaks off their alliance, only to find out it was his father's fault that his parents separated.
-During the time that he is unaware of the truth, he constantly taunts and insults Aarohi and makes he feel worthless.
+During the time that he is unaware of the truth, he constantly taunts and insults Aarohi and makes her feel worthless.
 After Savita tells Arjun the truth, he wishes to reconcile with Aarohi, but they meet in an accident.